Welcome | Help using this web site | Feedback | Site Map Back

 In particular, we would draw your attention to four site features:

-B-M-D Etc., Transcriptions, Contributed Info and Group Photos.
+plus Transcriptions, Contributions and Group Photos.

-Norfolk County originally consisted of seven townships: Charlotteville, Houghton, Middleton, Townsend, Walsingham, Windham, and Woodhouse -- and until 1820, Rainham and Walpole, which are now part of neighboring Haldimand County.
+Norfolk County originally consisted of seven townships: Charlotteville, Houghton, Middleton, Townsend, Walsingham, Windham, and

 Recent Additions